mj-iosdev/FirebaseAuth/README.md

 # FirebaseAuth
 This is a demo project with use of AngularFire to Authenticate Firebase User with Email and Password

-This site was built using [AngularFire](https://github.com/angular/angularfire).
+This project was built using [AngularFire](https://github.com/angular/angularfire).

 ## How to use